tischsoic/AGH-EN-labs-Erlang/README.md

 ------------------------------------------------

-Run examples by executing:
 To run examples, after installing Erlang env in operating system, run

 ```sh
 erl
 ```

-to open Erlng shell and then e.g.:
+in system shell to open Erlng shell and then e.g.:

 ```sh
 c("map_async").